 Improving the energy efficiency of your home through the retrofit measures suggested in this document can help to reduce long-term running costs and make your home more comfortable.

-Interior of a house extension in Waltham Forest, by Benjamin Wilkes Architects
+Interior of a house extension in Waltham Forest (Benjamin Wilkes.
+Photography: Chris Wharton)

 The aims of this SPD are to:

-Roof extension and rear dormer in Leytonstone, by Rees Architects
+Roof extension and rear dormer in Leytonstone (Rees Architects.
+Photography: Chris Snook)

 In Waltham Forest we are committed to exemplar design quality at all scales.
-This document provides clear guidance for achieving exemplar design quality throughout the planning process for residential extensions and alterations.
-These developments may be small, but they have a big impact on the lived quality for residents and neighbours, the streetscape, and the environment.
+This document provides clear guidance for achieving exemplar design quality throughout the planning process for domestic scale developments.
+Residential extensions and alterations are small, but they have a big impact on the streetscape, environment, and quality of life of residents and neighbours.

 2.1 Altering your home